 - Artists seeking additional ways to record shortwave sounds are encouraged to contact David Goren for guidance at firstname.lastname@example.org.

 Jury and Notification Schedule:

-• A jury comprised of The Shortwave Shindig’s David Goren, and Wave Farm’s Galen Joseph-Hunter and Jess Puglisi will review submissions.
+- A jury comprised of representatives from The Shortwave Shindig, Montez Press Radio, and Wave Farm will review submissions.

-• Selections will be announced in February 2017.
+- Selections will be announced in late February 2022

 About The Shortwave Shindig

 The Shortwave Shindig is a live immersion into the wavering, noisy sounds of the shortwave radio spectrum.
 Live performances, presentations and extended, multi-layered audio mixes combine real time and archival shortwave sounds, taking the listener on a guided tour through the atmospheric neighborhoods where shortwave stations cluster.
 Reels of archival audio and a bank of receivers are on hand for tuning-in to the distant, elusive sounds of the shortwave bands. http://www.shortwaveology.net/shortwave-shindig/